ChefAndy/casio-rpn/README.md

 Here are a few ideas for improvements:

 **Bugfix**
-- Typing an invalid number (e.g. two .. ) then [Ans] raises a ValueError exception, quitting the program
+- typing an invalid number (e.g. two .. ) then [Ans] raises a ValueError exception, quitting the program

 **GUI Updates**
+- add a blinking cursor in the entry command line
-- When selecting a level in dynamic mode: `…` submenu for PICK, DROP, (and n ROLL?)
+- when selecting a level in dynamic mode: `…` submenu for PICK, DROP, (and n ROLL?)
 - display large numbers as approximations instead of overflowing to the left
 - add a narrow no-break space every 3 digits from right

 **Features**
-- Study the possibility of *setting* angles to degrees/radians instead of *converting*
+- study the possibility of *setting* angles to degrees/radians instead of *converting*
-- When selecting a level in dynamic mode: n ROLL
+- when selecting a level in dynamic mode: n ROLL
 - switch between fixed number of d.p., scientific notation, and so on
 - interactive “clickable” menus
-- store to memories

 **Misc**
 Read through, homogenise and clean the whole code

+**Discarded ideas**
+- store to memories: non-pertinence of data when exiting the Python script